 Setting Up an Installment Agreement

-At some point, you many find yourself in a sticky situation with your tax bill.
+At some point, you many find yourself in a sticky situation with your tax debt bill.
 On one hand, the IRS wants your money ASAP.
 You, on the other hand, want to keep your head above water while paying off your tax bill.

 Oftentimes, the solution is to set up an Installment Agreement that allows you to pay off your tax debt through monthly payments, just like you do with a car loan or a mortgage payment.
 We’ve helped hundreds of our clients set up affordable installment payments with the IRS.